Image of the week… I predicted a cabin nestled deep into the forest

 As the @passageartresidency guinea pig, I am more than happy to assist him in this legacy.

-Hopefully I can find the funding and a way to return to pick up where I left off and kidnap Jan so that we can continue to read stories and attempt to make them.
+Hopefully, I can find the funding, and a way to return to pick up where I left off; kidnapping Jan so that we can continue to read stories, and attempt to make them.

 OAO x